-Lyttleton Road in Northampton provides supported living services to people with ASD, learning disabilities, mental health issues and ABI for people aged 18 or over.
+Lyttleton Road in Northampton provides supported living services to people with autism or autism spectrum disorder (ASD), learning disabilities, mental health issues and acquired brain injury (ABI) for people aged 18 or over.

 To access support from Lyttleton Road, you will usually need to be referred through your social worker or the Brokerage Team at West Northamptonshire Council.

 Lyttleton Road is situated about half a mile for the railway station and town centre, close to Victoria Park in the Spencer area of Northampton.

 How we can help

 We provide support for people who require help with daily living, including assistance to manage home and domestic chores, cooking, budgeting and meal planning, as well as accessing the community.

 Each person has an allocated key worker who will work alongside them to develop a support plan that will help them to achieve their goals and aspirations.
 We focus on individual strengths and highlight areas that we can help them to develop.
 We will actively ask your choices and preferences in how your support will be delivered whilst protecting your right to privacy and respecting your decisions.
 Equality and diversity are important to us and we work to make sure everyone feels heard and included.

 We will help you to maintain your health and wellbeing, develop life skills and to get the most out of life.